stefanklut/laypa/README.md

     [--opts OPTS [OPTS ...]]
 ```
 The optional arguments are shown using square brackets.
 The final parameter `--opts` allows you to change values specified in the config files.
 For example, `--opts SOLVER.IMS_PER_BATCH 8` sets the batch size to 8.
+List values have to be overridden by encapsulating the whole list with quotes like `--opts PREPROCESS.REGION.RECTANGLE_REGIONS '["Photo"]'`
 </details>

 An example of how to call the `run.py` command is given below: